 Different levels of stress inform our body that something changes and there is a possibility of being dangerous for our survival.
-The first stage is the warning when your heart rate rises, the second is when we resist doing things, and the third is when we feel exhausted.
+The first stage is the warning when your heart rate rises, the second is when you resist doing things, and the third is when you feel exhausted.
 The two first stages are healthy, but the last one can cause illness.

 How can you overcome the high-level stress?

 The good news is there are a million ways to handle this stage, but again it requires practice with yourself.
 Sometimes, how we approach a situation or what we say to ourselves becomes a reality.
 For instance, when you set a goal, and even the circumstances are complicated; it’s easy to say that I will do it when it’s the right time.
 Instead, you must acknowledge the barriers, plan and check the most realistic scenario in achieving your goals.